Robert Berdella: First known victim

-Berdella is believed to have killed his first victim on July5, 1984; he was 19-year-old Jerry Howell.
+Berdella is believed to have killed his first victim on July5, 1984: 19-year-old Jerry Howell.
 Berdella had promised to drive the youth to attend a dancing contest in Merriam.
 According to Berdella, he plied Howell with alcohol, diazepam, and acepromazine both in his car and at his house until he became unconscious.
 He then injected Howell with a heavy tranquilizer before binding him to his bed.

 Howell was restrained to Berdella's bed for approximately 28 hours.
 Throughout this period of captivity, Berdella repeatedly drugged, tortured, raped, and violated him with foreign objects, repeatedly ignoring Howell's queries as to why he was being treated this way and his pleas to be freed.
-According to Berdella, Jerry "either asphyxiated on [his own] vomit, or the combination of the gag and the medicines were too strong for him to be able to catch breath".
+According to Berdella, Howell's death occurred because he "either asphyxiated on [his own] vomit, or the combination of the gag and the medicines were too strong for him to be able to catch breath".

 Berdella would later state that he briefly attempted to perform cardiopulmonary resuscitation upon Howell after he had died, then dragged his body to the basement.
 He suspended Howell's body above a large cooking pot and made several incisions to his inner elbows and jugular vein, leaving the body suspended in this position overnight to allow the blood to drain from his corpse.
 The following day, he dismembered Howell's body using a chainsaw and boning knives and wrapped the sections in newspaper and trash bags.
 These bags were later placed inside larger trash bags, which Berdella placed outside for a garbage crew to collect and take to a landfill site.

 When later questioned by officers investigating Howell's disappearance, Berdella claimed to have driven the youth to Merriam as promised, where the two had parted company close to Howell's intended destination.
 Berdella further claimed he had not seen him since.

 As would be the case with all of Berdella's murders, he kept a detailed log in which he documented each act of sexual and physical torture inflicted upon his victim.
 Berdella would recall that, like his subsequent victims, Howell had repeatedly pleaded with Berdella to stop the abuse and torture, although Berdella would either ignore these pleas, taunt his victim, or threaten him.
 He would remain adamant to investigators that this was not for his enjoyment, but for what he called his "physical and mental satisfaction".